 - Mount Baekdu (North Korea/China): a sacred volcano shared between North Korea and China, known for its stunning Celestial Lake residing in its crater.

-Asia is a continent where volcanoes are not just simple geological formations, but represent a deep bond between the land, culture and people.
-If you are a nature or adventure lover, volcanic tourism in Asia is sure to provide you with unforgettable experiences.
+Exploring Asia’s volcanoes is not only a fascinating geological adventure but also a unique cultural experience.
+Each volcano, with its own characteristics and myths, offers an opportunity to connect with local history and beliefs.
+Asia is a continent where volcanoes are not just simple geological formations but represent a profound link between the land, culture, and people.
+If you are a nature lover or an adventurer, volcano tourism in Asia is sure to provide you with unforgettable experiences.